-made from tungsten) which is heated to about 900°C by passing an electric current through it.
+made from tungsten) which is heated to about 900° C by passing an electric current through it.
 Cesium atoms which impinge on this wire (which is biased with a few volts dc) become electrically charged (ionized) and can be collected on an auxiliary electrode.
 The stream of electrically charged atoms at this electrode represents an electric current which is amplified, detected, and fed into the feedback network.

 The speed of the atoms and the length of the cavity determine the Q-value of the atomic resonator.
 Typical atom speeds are 100 meters per second.
-In commercial devices which have to be reasonably small. the cavity is about 0.4 meter long; the corresponding interaction time T is four thousandths of a second.
+In commercial devices which have to be reasonably small, the cavity is about 0.2 meter long; the corresponding interaction time T is two thousandths of a second.
 From eqs (3) and (4), we calculate a linewidth of a few hundred hertz and a Q-value of a few 107.
 In laboratory devices one can go to very long cavities.
 Cavities of up to 4 meters long are used, leading to Q-values of a few 108.
-The fractional frequency stability of both commercial and laboratory devices reach 10-13 at sampling times of hours to days.
-The short-term frequency stability is limited by fluctuations in the atomic beam intensity which are basic and unavoidable ("shot noise").
+The fractional frequency stability of laboratory and commercial devices can reach parts in 1014 at sampling times of less than one hour to days.
+The shortterm frequency stability is limited by fluctuations in the atomic beam intensity which are basic and unavoidable ("shot noise").
 These fluctuations affect the frequency stability less if more intense atomic beams are used.
-Such devices, which are becoming available, improve the stability at sampling times of 1 second from about 5 parts in 1011 to about 6 parts in 1012.
-In contrast to commercial devices, the laboratory standards are designed to allow a complete evaluation of all effects on the frequency.
-Cesium standards are used extensively where its high reproducibility and unexcelled long-term stability (sampling times of more than a day) are needed.
+This approach which is becoming available in both commercial and laboratory devices, improves the stability (compare sec.
+7).
+In contrast to commercial devices, the laboratory standards are designed to allow a more complete and easier evaluation of all effects on the frequency.
+Cesium standards are used extensively where its high reproducibility and long-term stability (sampling times of more than a day) are needed.
 For most applications, cesium standards need not be calibrated.
 They are the work horses in most of today's standard frequency and time services.
 The laboratory standard serves to realize the definition of the second (see sec.
 1).